dennislee22/dennislee22.github.io/docs/cdppvc/prerequisites.md

 ![](../../assets/images/logical_arch.png)

-The following prerequisites (based on the following software version) need to be prepared prior to install the CDP PvC Platform with ECS.
+The following prerequisites need to be prepared prior to install the CDP PvC Platform with ECS.

+- TOC
+{:toc}

+This article is prepared based on the following software versions.
+Other software version might not be applicable/valid.
 | Software       | Version         |
 |:-------------|:------------------|
 | CDP Base           | 7.1.7 `rel.
 May 2022`  |
 | Cloudera Manager   | 7.5.5 `rel.
 May 2022`  |
 | CDP Data Services  | 1.3.4 `rel.
 May 2022`  |

-- TOC
-{:toc}

 ---